Hello, I am Dr. Louisa Penfold!

 A little about me

-Aside from nerding out about art and children’s education on Art Play Children Learning I also do some other things.
+Aside from nerding out on this blog, I also do some other things.

 P.S.
 Thanks to Stefan Zander for filming the video.